happyResearcher/ACHG-SSLF/README.md

 # ACHG-SSLF
-A Semi-Supervised Learning Framework for Access Control Decision-Making Based on Heterogeneous Graph
+A Heterogeneous Graph-Based Semi-Supervised Learning Framework for Access Control Decision-Making

+Please follow the order and run the 10 Python files one by one.
+Then, the results shown in this paper's tables and figures will be reproduced.